python-poetry/poetry/docs/docs/configuration.md

 Create a new virtual environment if one doesn't already exist.
 Defaults to `true`.

+If set to `false`, poetry will install dependencies into the current python environment.

 !!!note:
         When setting this configuration to `false`, the Python environment used must have `pip` installed and available.